 Sex banned indoors for Tier 2 couples living apart, No 10 confirms.
 It was the headline that spawned a floodgate of memes.
 “See you all on Hampstead Heath,” a tweet response, from Guardian journalist Owen Jones, a personal favourite.

-And so, here we find ourselves, dear singletons / those-seeing-someone-who-feel-it’s-too-early-to-put-a-label-on-it.
-Cuffing season – for the uninitiated, the period of autumn and winter when single people are considered likely to seek settled relationships rather than engage in casual affairs - has, somewhat bitterly, coincided with the looming threat of yet another national lockdown.
+And so, here we find ourselves three months later, dear singletons / those-seeing-someone-who-feel-it’s-too-early-to-put-a-label-on-it.
+In the thick of Cuffing season – for the uninitiated, the period of autumn and winter when single people are considered likely to seek settled relationships rather than engage in casual affairs – which has, somewhat bitterly, coincided with yet another national lockdown.
 (Audible sighs).

 Sure, it’s the last thing you put on, but the coat should never be an afterthought.
 It’s the centre piece of your outfit and, as such, under layers/accessories should be built around this statement.
 Not the other way around.
 For timeless daytime glamour?
 I’d suggest a 1970s style, a la forever autumnal style muse, Penny Lane.
 Hitting the all-important two C’s.
 Cosy.
 And.
 Chic.
 For such effortless drama, I’d suggest directing your attention to brands such as Zazi Vintage, Charlotte Simone, Saks Potts, or good old-fashioned vintage.
 Of course, this isn't really suited for downpour weather conditions, though if that is the case I's suggest rescheduling for a later date entirely.
 Unless you're planning on recreating that "Four Weddings and a Funeral" scene.